Linda Butler – Save Tonopah Oppose Poultry Plant (STOPP)

 The long-term danger is the water and the health issues, she said.
 We’ve got pure water, and if the Hickmans come in and their lagoons flood over in the monsoon rains — which is very likely — the runoff from the chicken manure gets down into our aquifer.

 The factory is not only a threat to the community’s groundwater, it could also impact the nearby hot springs that Tonopah — meaning hot water under the bush — is named after.

-If your water is ruined, you’ve got no more town, Butler said.
+If your water is ruined, you’ve got no more town.
 People are going to end up having to haul water.
 It’s going to devastate the community.

 The Butlers and the Tonopah community at large were nearly blindsided by the egg factory moving into town.
 Shortly after the Hickmans bought the property in late 2013, Linda Butler said mumblings started about the neighborhood.
 By December, there was an impromptu community meeting held at an RV park, where about 30 people showed.
 But within 24 hours, word was beginning to spread through social media and old fashioned word of mouth.

 We had a meeting that following Tuesday at the Tonopah Valley Community Council, and we really didn’t know what to do, said Butler.
 They thought about starting a petition, but decided to take it a step further.
 They took the issue up with their local Board of Supervisors and started meeting every week to discuss how to stop the facility from moving into their community.

 The meetings started drawing hundreds of attendees, and the community was beginning to rally against the farm.
 But local government was not providing the support the group needed.

 The Board of Supervisors refuses to comment on the situation and won’t do anything to help Tonopah residents.
 The board instead refers members of the group to their district representative.